Crisliu/Agile-Data-Science/README.md

 Amazon EC2 is the preferred environment for this book/course, because it is simple and painless.

 Installation takes just a few moments using Amazon EC2.
-The script [ec2.sh](ec2.sh) uses the file [aws/ec2_bootstrap.sh](aws/ec2_bootstrap.sh) as `--user-data` to boot a single r3.xlarge EC2 instance with all dependencies installed.
+The script [ec2.sh](ec2.sh) uses the file [aws/ec2_bootstrap.sh](aws/ec2_bootstrap.sh) as `--user-data` to boot a single r3.xlarge EC2 instance in the us-east-1 region with all dependencies installed and running.

 ```
 # Launch our instance, which ec2_bootstrap.sh will initialize